Leadwerks/Documentation/introduction.md

 # Leadwerks Game Studio Documentation

 Welcome to the Leadwerks Game Studio / Ultra Engine documentation.
-I will teach you how to create your own games that look great and run fast, and have fun doing it.
+This will teach you everything you need to know to use the software.

 I recommend you start with the [Crash Course](https://www.leadwerks.com/learn/crashcourse) series of tutorials.